the-amber-joy/the-amber-joy/README.md

 I'm Amber!
 - 😄 Pronouns: she/her
-- 🔭 I’m currently working on updating an app I built using VanillaJS w/ LocalStorage (for the fun/challenge) to NextJS w/ PostgreSQL & some kind of auth TBD (for a lot more functionality & quicker development)!
-- 🌱 I’m currently learning about React Server Components and am truly intrigued.
-Does this mean the end of react-query??
+- 🌱 I’m currently learning about how to make NextJS 13+ play nice with third party component libraries
 - 📫 How to reach me: contact@amberjoy.dev
 - ⚡ Fun fact: I used to be a professional field archaeologist and a competitive powerlifter!